The Martian

 Whether or not all of this is evidence for a statement about climate change, no one can doubt that The Martian aims to make us feel the preciousness of life.
 The sheer effort expended to save one person shows a total reverence for life, as do the two occasions when Watney stoops to marvel at a tiny, newly-sprouted plant: first a potato plant on Mars, then a similar sprout poking through the gravel on Earth.
 Even if all the signs pointing to climate change were coincidental, a movie about the irreplaceable value of life would still speak to our most pressing global threat.

 The first line of dialogue comes from Commander Lewis (Jessica Chastain): “All right, team, stay in sight of each other.”
-Her injunction might as well be directed at us – we urgently need the world’s countries, political factions, and individuals to keep each other “in sight”, to work as a team, in the next few decades.
+Her injunction might as well be directed at us.
+We urgently need the world’s countries, political factions, and individuals to keep each other “in sight”, to work as a team, in the next few decades.
 In fact the entire film is a template for the kind of behavior that might save the planet: Mark Watney’s vigorous approach to problem solving (“I’m gonna have to science the shit out of this”); the JPL team’s tireless sacrifices to meet deadlines; the Hermes crew’s unselfishness; Rich Purnell’s creative thinking; the friendly cooperation of the China National Space Administration; and even Mitch Henderson’s carefully considered rule-breaking.
 Everyone perseveres in the face of setbacks – when the airlock blows up on Mars, when the supply rocket fails, when the Ares IV launch vehicle falls short of the rendezvous.

 Notwithstanding its special effects, most viewers probably sense that The Martian is fundamentally old-fashioned.
 The disco soundtrack (including songs relevant to global warming like “Hot Stuff” and “I Will Survive”) is retro, and the gung-ho spirit of cheerful cooperation plays like an ode to the John F. Kennedy era of space exploration.
 Going even further back, the movie’s faith in its capacity to inspire people to do better recalls Hollywood films of the Depression and World War II.